The History of the Rite

 A document entitled “The New Statutes and Regulations made by the 14 Commissioners on the 25th November 1762”, now known as the “Constitutions of 1762”, formed the global legislative authority for the Rite which is stored today in the Supreme Council Library, London.

 During the 1700s Masonic ritual was not always written but rather passed and learnt by word-of-mouth.
-Etienne Morin, in 1763, began the process of documenting the rituals for the 4th to 25th Degrees (the 1st - 3rd Degrees were accepted as worked within the Craft Lodges).
+Etienne Morin, in 1763, began the process of documenting the rituals for the 4th to 25th Degrees (to this day the three Degrees of Craft Masonry continue to be accepted as equivalent to the first three Degrees of the Rite).
 Following Morin’s death in 1771 his work was continued and completed by Henry Franklin in 1783.
 The manuscripts are stored today in the archives of the Northern Masonic Jurisdiction, Boston Massachusetts USA.

 By 1786 the Grand Constitutions had been established which extended the Degrees of the Rite, now known as the Ancient & Accepted Scottish Rite, from 25 to 33 and laid down the procedures for the government of the Rite within each Supreme Council across the world.
-It is under this document that the Supreme Council for Australia was formally constituted.
+It is under this document that the Supreme Council for Australia was formally constituted in 1985.

 Supreme Councils operate collaboratively with each other and are each responsible to administer and uphold the universal Grand Constitutions.
-The Rite has no greater legislative authority than a country’s Supreme Council.
+The Rite has no greater authority than each country’s Supreme Council.